 Nowadays, we live in a world where we are always going, going, going.

-Most of us are already over-committed and over-scheduled, but we’re still struggling to translate that into MORE productivity in our lives.
-But what if the solution to your productivity conundrums had NOTHING to do with doing more, or getting more done?
+But what if the solution to your productivity conundrums had NOTHING to do with doing more or getting more done?

 But on the flip-side:

-So how can we use this knowledge to increase productivity in your life?
+So, how can we use this knowledge to increase productivity in our lives?

 How To Use Neuro-Associations to Increase Productivity